Get Rates Near You!

 With a savings account, you can remove your money as you please.

-With a CD, you are expected to leave your money in the account for a set period of time, often a matter of six months to several years.
+With a CD, you are expected to keep your money in the account for a set period of time, often six months to several years.

 As long as you leave the money in for the agreed-upon time, you earn the stated interest.